minn-kaungmyat/rescu-flutter-assessment/solutions.md

 **DevTools Evidence:**

-_Note: The screenshots for the evidence below are located in the `assets/` folder.
-The performance screenshots are captured while scrolling through the deals rapidly up and down._
+_Note: The screenshots for the evidence below are located in the `assets/` folder._

 **Before the fixes:**